harishvc/challenges/README.md

    7.4 [Rotate a 2D matrix anti-clockwise 90 degrees](https://github.com/harishvc/challenges/blob/master/rotate-matrix-anti-clockwise.py)  :thumbsup:
 8. [Number of perfect squares between two given numbers](https://github.com/harishvc/challenges/blob/master/count-perfect-squares.py)
 9. Find the coordinates of the rectangle in the 2 dimensional list  [TODO]
+10. Check if a number is a happy number
+11. Given an integer and returns all possible combinations of its factors
+12. Given a digit string (from phone keypad), return all possible letter combinations that the number could represent

 ### Permutations and Combinations